Eyescale/Equalizer/README.rst

 2.1.
 New Features
 ~~~~~~~~~~~~~~~~~

--   `Automic local and remote configuration`_ using the `GPU-SD library
+-   `Automatic local and remote configuration`_ using the `GPU-SD library
 -   Initial release of `Sequel`_, a simplification and utility layer on
     top of Equalizer, enabling rapid development of clustered multi-GPU
     applications